The Tummy Tuck Recovery Process –

 Keep in mind that these are just general guidelines.
 Dr. Ali will advise you specifically when you can resume certain activities, depending upon your unique situation.
 Learn More about Activity after a Tummy Tuck Here

 Birmingham’s Best Tummy Tuck Surgeon

 Birmingham board certified plastic surgeon Dr. Ali has helped hundreds of women and men obtain the firm flat abdomen they have always desired with a Tummy Tuck.
-When you schedule a free consultation with Dr. Ali, he will answer all of your questions – and explain what to expect before, during and after a Tummy Tuck in your unique situation.
+When you schedule a consultation with Dr. Ali, he will answer all of your questions – and explain what to expect before, during and after a Tummy Tuck in your unique situation.